penuts7644/MachineProteinRecognition/PythonFiles/README.md

 Version: 1.0

-This Python module was build using Python version 3.5.2 and is capable to do four things.
+This Python module was build using Python version 3.5.2 and is capable to do five things.
 It can process the desired pdb files to be used for training.
 Add more diversity to the training files by slightly modifying the processed pdb files.
-Train a model using layers given by a configuration file and finally predict new data using the created model.
+Train a model using layers given by a configuration file, resume training with a previously created model and finally predict new data using the created model.

 ### 1. Generating the input data
 ```